YadavYashvant/Kmmize/README.md

-My first app in Kotlin multiplatform(KMM)
+My first app in Kotlin multiplatform(KMM). <br> <br>
+It involves using some simple shared logic between android and ios.